wavesoftware/gem-puppet-herald/README.md

 sudo /opt/puppet/bin/gem install puppet-herald
 ```

-Then create a file in your puppet module directory (you can get modulepath with command: `puppet config print modulepath`).
+Then create a file in your puppet module directory (you can get module path with command: `puppet config print modulepath`).
 For example: `<puppet modules>/herald/lib/puppet/reports/herald.rb` with contents:

 ```ruby
 require 'puppet'